MariiaSizova/delivery-fee-calculator/README.md

 ### **Author:** Mariia Sizova | [Github](https://github.com/MariiaSizova)
 ### **Date:**  17.01.2022
 ### **About:**
-The task was to write a delivery fee calculator.
+This API calculates delivery fees.
 I used FastAPI because its intuitive, requires less code, and as the name suggests its fast!
 Additionally, I wrote several tests with Pytest that check the basic functinality and some edge cases.

 ## **Folder Structure**